prinzimaker/AIwatermarkRemover/README.md

 ### Usage

-Open `index.html` in a browser, or, with GitHub Pages enabled:
+Open `index.html` in a browser, or use the following link:

 ```
 https://prinzimaker.github.io/AIwatermarkRemover/